-For the past 4+ years, I’ve worked as an exclusively remote employee at organizations as small as 13 people, and as large as 400,000+.
+For the past 4+ years, I’ve worked as an exclusively remote employee at organisations as small as 13 people, and as large as 400,000+.
 Prior to that, I spent about 65% of my time on the road.
 As a result I’ve spent a lot of time trying to find the best ways of staying connected.

 When I reflect on remote working, it seems like it’s something that’s in my DNA.